 What Wittenborg Students Can Expect When Class-Based Education Starts Again in Late August

-A detailed plan mapping out the steps Wittenborg University of Applied Sciences will take in the next few months, as it prepares to start class-based teaching in the new academic year, has been presented by the Executive Board.
+A detailed plan mapping out the steps WUAS will take in the next few months, as it prepares to start class-based teaching in the new academic year, has been presented by the Executive Board.
 It contains several COVID-19 prevention measures to ensure the safety of both students and staff, which include not having more students than possible in one class and running classes from morning to evening in the future.

 Like other institutions of higher education in the Netherlands, Wittenborg was forced to move all its education online in March to ensure that students would have no study delay, or study break.
 The upshot of this is that for the last 3 months Wittenborg was able to invest heavily in online databases of journals, books and successfully extending its ICT infrastructure to facilitate online delivery.
 "These investments will help make our education provision in the future even better," Wittenborg President Peter Birdsall said in a letter to students.